kmaptool/kmap/README.md

 make install    # the binary lands in .build/release/kmap, a copy in /usr/local/bin
 ```

-**Linux, including WSL.** Install Swift as described on
+**Linux, including WSL.** Install Swift by following the instructions at
-[swift.org/install/linux](https://www.swift.org/install/linux/) — with `swiftly` or from
+[swift.org/install/linux](https://www.swift.org/install/linux/) (via swiftly or from the
-a tarball — and the zlib headers:
+archive) and the zlib development headers:

 ```sh
 sudo apt install zlib1g-dev